ideri/IDERInote/PowerShell_Scripts/intqdadm-templateSelector/Readme.md

 ## Creating templates
 By default the templates should be in a folder called *Templates* located next to the .ps1 script file.
 Add as many .ini files as you like to this folder and set the ini sections and values accordingly.
 An example ini file can be found in the IDERI note online help in section  [intqdadm.exe command line parameters](https://docs.ideri.com/note/help/en/Appendix_B_-_Command_Line_Parameters/intqdadm.exe_command_line_parameters.html).
+You can also find some sample template ini files in the [*Templates* folder](Templates/) in this repository.

 Example template for a new message:
 ``` ini